+President Trump Tuesday offered up the dubious proposition that the Palestinians are ready for peace with Israel.
 As far as I’ve observed, the Palestinians are always ready to make a deal, until it comes time to make a deal.
 And they suggest they are ready to live with Israel, but teach their children to throw… Continue Reading